danilopinotti/Battery18650Stats/README.md

 - `conversion_factor` (optional): Value used to convert ADC pin reading in real battery voltage.
 This value can be obtained through comparisons between code result and a voltmeter result.
 Default Value: `1.702`;
 - `reads` (optional): Quantity of reads to get an average of pin readings.
 Its used due pin reading instabilities.
 Default Value: `20`;

+### Methods

-After instantiation, we can obtain the charge level and current battery voltage.
+After the installation and instantiation, we are able to obtain the charge level and current battery voltage.

+#### Method `double getBatteryVolts()`
-- Method `double getBatteryVolts()`: Returns the current battery voltage;
+Returns the current battery voltage.

-- Method `int getBatteryChargeLevel(bool useConversionTable = false)`: Returns the current battery charge level;
+#### Method `int getBatteryChargeLevel(bool useConversionTable = false)`
+Returns the current battery charge level.
-    - The parameter `bool useConversionTable` indicates if the internal charge level will be obtained through a formula, or a predefined conversion table.
-Using predefined conversion table, the lib will consume more RAM than using the formula.
+  - Parameter `bool useConversionTable`: Indicates if the internal charge level will be obtained using the internal predefined conversion table instead the formula (default).
+Default value: `false`
+> Attention!
+Using predefined conversion table will consume more RAM than using the formula.

+### Usage example
 ```cpp
 #include <Battery18650Stats.h>